CIG-UCL/polaffini/README.md

 ```

 # Segmentation
 **Polaffini** performs registration based on segmentations.
-You anatomical images therefore need to be segmented first.
+Images therefore need to be segmented first.

 Fine-grained segmentations can be obtained using traditional tools like:
  - FreeSurfer [[website]](https://surfer.nmr.mgh.harvard.edu/), using `recon-all`.